-Prerequisite: At least two semesters of prior Theater coursework and/or Departmental Approval.
+Prerequisite: Candidates must have taken or be enrolled in Elements of Theater; Directing 1; and Acting 1 prior to taking Play Lab (H).
 An Interview/Audition process will determine the Artistic Team including actors, designers and technicians.

-The objective of this workshop course is to explore, research, design and construct Westford Academy Theater Arts' Submission to the Massachusetts Educational Theater Guild's Festival.
+The objective of this workshop course is twofold: 1) To write, direct, design and produce an original work and 2) To explore, research, design and construct Westford Academy Theater Arts' Submission to the Massachusetts Educational Theater Guild's Festival.